-Councillor Chris Doohan

-It was resolved that Council:

-Acknowledge and provide its condolences and support to all who have been affected by the 2019-2020 fires across Australia.
-Acknowledge all the hardworking firefighters/emergency services and the tremendous leadership of RFS commissioner Fitzsimmons.
-Recognises that the climate in Australia is changing and that ongoing action is needed on climate change to ensure a sustainable future for Port Stephens.
-As per our previous resolution from the meeting on the 24th of September Port Stephens Council will as part of its 2020 community strategic planning process: engage with the community and business to obtain suggestions for initiatives to reduce their impact on climate change identify initiatives to reduce Councils impact on climate change with an associated funding strategy.
-Initiate the development of a Climate Action Policy as a priority.
+- 1) Acknowledge and provide its condolences and support to all who have been affected by the 2019-2020 fires across Australia. - Acknowledge all the hardworking firefighters/emergency services and the tremendous leadership of RFS commissioner Fitzsimmons. - Recognises that the climate in Australia is changing and that ongoing action is needed on climate change to ensure a sustainable future for Port Stephens. - 4) As per our previous resolution from the meeting on the 24th of September Port Stephens Council will as part of its 2020 community strategic planning process: - a) engage with the community and business to obtain suggestions for initiatives to reduce their impact on climate change - b) identify initiatives to reduce Councils impact on climate change with an associated funding strategy. - 5) Initiate the development of a Climate Action Policy as a priority.